 Bloomfield holds a PhD in business administration from Touro University International (now Trident University).
-She has a Master of Business Administration degree in finance and management information systems from Xavier University in Cincinnati and an undergraduate degree, magna cum laude, in accounting from Xavier University.
+She holds a Master of Business Administration in finance and management information systems from Xavier University in Cincinnati and an undergraduate degree, magna cum laude, in accounting from Xavier University.

 Father Joseph Cardone

-As the chief mission officer and senior vice president of Mission and Values Integration, Father Joseph Cardone leads Mercy Health's initiatives to extend understanding about the organization’s Catholic heritage and identity among Mercy Health associates, leaders and board members.
+As chief mission officer for Bon Secours Mercy Health, Fr.
+Joseph Cardone leads the ministry’s initiatives to extend understanding about the organization’s Catholic heritage and identity among employees, leaders and board members.

 He holds a doctor of philosophy in moral theology from St. Louis University and a master’s degree from the Athenaeum of Ohio, Cincinnati.
 He graduated from Bowling Green State University with a bachelor’s degree in secondary education and teaching.
 He was ordained a priest in the Diocese of Toledo in 1987.